Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/advanced/datamine_gems_gamefi.md

 # 💎 Datamine Gems #GameFi: The Ultimate Real-Time Game

 Datamine Gems #GameFi represents the ultimate fusion of gaming and finance, creating a real-time, decentralized, and highly engaging experience for users within the Datamine Network.
-It transforms the act of token burning and reward collection into an interactive game.
+It transforms the act of utilizing a token's secondary function (burning for yield) and reward collection into an interactive game.

 ## The Game Concept

 At its core, Datamine Gems is a game where players collect "gems."
 Each gem represents a public market address with an unminted balance of tokens.
-The goal is to be the fastest and most efficient at collecting these gems by burning tokens.
+The goal is to be the fastest and most efficient at collecting these gems by burning tokens to earn yield.

 ## Key Features and Mechanics